 5. More Digital Touch Points

 Data is an integral aspect of modern marketing, and as machine learning and artificial intelligence-led systems improve, the value of data will grow.

-So, why not have more touchpoints in your marketing funnel?
-You can gather more data with a cross-channel approach.
+So, why not have more touch points in your marketing funnel?
+You can gather more data with cross channel marketing efforts.

 3 Potential Pitfalls of a Cross-Channel Marketing Strategy